janith12345sa/KingBot/Readme.md

 </p>

 ```
-Kingbot is a user bot for WhatsApp that allows you to perform many tasks.
+kingbot is a user bot for WhatsApp that allows you to perform many tasks.
 The User is responsible for all consequences of misuse.
 This is not an open source project.
 This is just a project that allows you to deploy bots.
 In addition, it enables plugin support for users.